MetaCommunity/mci-cltl-utils/src/main/lsp/stor/README.md

 Storage Definitions - Lisp Tools Project, Thinkum Labs
 ======================================================

-## Overview - Design of a Storage Definition System
+## Overview - Design of a Storage Definition System in Common Lisp

+The Storage Definition System [STOR] may endeavor to address a number of complimentary concerns.
+These concerns are addressed, in an abbreviated manner, below.

 **General Considerations**

+* Memory Allocation and Object Initialization in Common Lisp Programs
+* Initialization of Storage Objects for Common Lisp Applications
+* Static Allocation and Access in Common Lisp Programs
+* Concurrent Access to Objects and Generalized Bindings
+* Portability for Interactive and Non-Interactive Applications

+### Memory Allocation and Object Initialization in Common Lisp Programs

 * For representation of _internal objects_ in a Lisp programming environment, initial _allocation_ and subsequent _initialization_ of